Joshfairhead/Obsidian/Immanent/R3solution/Action/Action Triad.md

 |---|---|---|
 | Praxis | Habbit | Ritual |

-3: Praxis is the training of pattern
+3: Praxis is the intentional learning of pattern
-6: Habbits are passive patterns that are trained and ingrained
+6: Habbits are learnt patterns that happen automatically
 9: Ritual reconciles practice with habbit